Swiss Gemmological Institute: History

-The Swiss Gemmological Institute (SSEF) is a gemmology laboratory located in Basel, Switzerland.
-It is a part of the Schweizerische Stiftung für Edelstein Forschung (SSEF, Swiss Foundation for Gemstone Research).
-It was founded on an independent basis, by trade organisations, on August 22, 1972.
-George Bosshart, mineralogist and GG was the first director after the laboratory's opening in Zürich.
+The Swiss Gemmological Institute was founded on an independent basis by trade organisations on August 22, 1972.
+George Bosshart, mineralogist and GG, was the first director after the laboratory's opening in Zürich.
 Diamond grading was the major task and colour stones were tested rather exceptionally.
-In 1980 Bosshart hired Dr. Henry A. Hänni, Mineralogist and FGA.
-In 1994 Hänni moved the laboratory to Basel.
-He has been teaching gemmology at Basel university, and the close link to the university proved to be very enriching for both parts, academic and laboratory work.
-Hänni became professor of gemmology at Basel University, also a reward for his years of steady research and supply of publications.
+In 1980, Bosshart hired Dr. Henry A. Hänni, Mineralogist and FGA.
+In 1994, Hänni moved the laboratory to Basel where he had been teaching gemmology at Basel university.
 Prof. H.A.
-Hänni retired in 2009 and Dr. Michael Krzemnicki took over his position as a director.
-Dr. Krzemnicki has been working for SSEF since 1999.
+Hänni retired in 2009 and Dr. Michael Krzemnicki, who had been working for SSEF since 1999, took over his position as a director.